Cohen-Macaulayness of absolute integral closures: Introduction

 \section{Introduction}

-Fix a prime $p$.
-Recall from \cite{ArtinJoins} that an {\em absolute integral closure} of a domain $R$ is its integral closure in an algebraic closure of its fraction field; such a closure is unique up to (non-unique) isomorphism, commutes with localization, and is typically denoted $R^+$.
+Fix a prime number $p$.
+Given an integral domain $R$, we use the term {\em absolute integral closure} to describe the integral closure of $R$ in an algebraic closure of its fraction field (following \cite{ArtinJoins}); such a closure is unique up to (non-unique) isomorphism, commutes with localization, and is typically denoted $R^+$.
 There is an evident generalization to integral schemes.